mito310-kc/OTGK_DP/README.md

 This is the complete code for the OTGK_DP framework to predict ADMET durg properties.
 The work is pubished in the following papers: <br />
  <br />
-Comments/Bugs/Problems: maburidi@ucmerced.edu  <br />
+Comments/Bugs/Problems: maburidi@ucmerced.edu  maburidi@gmail.com  <br />

-November, 2022.
+December, 2023.
 Initial release <br />

 <br />